Gilgamesh and Aga: The assembly

-Jacobsen maintained that Enuma Elish was a reflect of pre-historic politics, and gave it the term of "primitive democracy" implying that the citizens' assembly administrated all affairs of the community, and this assembly was authorized to appoint a leader for a definitive mission for a limited time.
+Jacobsen maintained that Enuma Elish was a reflect of pre-historic politics, and gave it the term of "primitive democracy" implying that the citizens' assembly administered all affairs of the community, and this assembly was authorized to appoint a leader for a definitive mission for a limited time.
 He assumed that the later political institutions of the Sumerian city-states developed from the leadership patterns of small proto-urban communities.
 To explain the disagreement between the City fathers and the Able-bodied men about attacking Kish, Jacobsen suggests that the power of the assembly was waning and it only had the power to elect a leader in case of rebellion.
 Another theory based on the pre-Sargonic Lagash texts, suggested that the City fathers represented the estate-owning nobility while the able-bodied men were the members of the community, who cultivated small family plots, and both organizations shared power with the king on issues of temples, irrigation, and construction.
 However, this theory is not applicable to the time of Gilgamesh and Aga.

 Kramer theorized the existence of a bicameral political structure, however the poem, rather than being historically accurate, creates an antithetical parallel taken for reality, elders and the assembly were two separated political entities (contradicting the poem's story) while the able-bodied men were an element of the city's population working for the military.
 According to Dina Katz, the able-bodied men were the starting point for the parallelism.

 Since the able-bodied men were military units whose decisions on public matters had no authority, the author created the Assembly of able-bodied men an antithesis to the Assembly of City fathers, giving both a legal repercussion.